 Morris, currently chairman of the Investment Committee for Stadion Money Management and its chief technical analyst, provides his four decades of stock market insights and research to assist self-directed investors become more consistent and profitable.

+He forcefully conveys his disdain for most stock brokers and charlatans who claim to be experts, but instead are sales people looking for commissions.
 Throughout the book, Morris provides critical comments on many of the myths of Wall Street that still persist, and then debunks them all with facts and figures.

 Moreover, he discusses the tools of modern finance and their short-comings.
 There is also an extensive discussion of secular bull and bear markets and their inevitability over time.